kodirovsshik/libksn/README.md

 # libksn
-Support library for my everyday coding

-Nothing really to see here
+Support library for my everyday coding, nothing really to see here

 Why would you ever get here?